matteeyah/respondo/README.md

 ### Disqus

-- Brand Disqus account has to be owner of the Disqus forum
+- Organization Disqus account has to be owner of the Disqus forum